 7. Plan Ahead

 Since twins are mostly premature, they need intensive care immediately post-birth.
-Schedule services and a suitable hospital with all the necessary facilities, well in time.
+Therefore, schedule services and a suitable hospital with all the necessary facilities well in time.

 8. Hire or Enlist Help

-Both your pre- and post-delivery preparations must be executed in advance.
+Your pre-delivery and post-delivery preparations must be executed in advance.
 Preparing for twins in the first trimester can be challenging.
-You can either hire professional help or engage family members in support since this is going to be a quite a task.
+You can either hire professional help or seek support from your family members in support since this is going to be quite a task.

 9. Learn Your Twins’ Sleep and Feeding Cycle

-Understand your twin’s wake periods and schedule their feeding and bathing time for the first few months.
-Additional help is essential.
-Ask for it, to ensure that your babies get fed in time.
+Understand your twins’ wake periods and schedule their feeding and bathing time for the first few months.
+Additional help is essential; ask for it, to ensure that your babies are fed on time.